-Mario Day Activities — Bring Mario World to Life with Hands-on STEM!
+Mario Day STEM — Bring Mario World to Life with Hands-on Science and Engineering Activities!

 Try these clever STEM activities to connect hands-on science and engineering to the ever-popular world of Mario!
 Let's-a go!

 Your kids and students probably know Mario, Luigi, Princess Peach, Bowser, and the Mario World gang, and chances are you do, too!